 Some of the biggest mistakes I see are staring me right in the face when I read a client’s recorded statement.
 Off-the-cuff comments made to lighten the situation or an attempt to make the adjuster like you usually do not help explain the situation.
-Keep in mind the adjuster is not there to help you, he/she is there to figure out a way to pay you nothing or very little.
+Being a comedian will never help.
+Keep in mind the adjuster is not there to help you, he/she is there to figure out a way to pay you nothing at all, or ... very little.
 And so anytime the adjuster is being friendly, do not make the mistake of believing they are your friend.

 Geico is one of the worst companies to deal with.
-So if there are the adjuster, you would be wise to hire a lawyer.
+So, if one of them is the adjuster, you would be wise to hire a lawyer.

-If Katrina or I can assist you with your serious personal injury claim, call the office and ask to speak with either of us.
+If Katrina or I can assist you with a serious personal injury claim, call the office and ask to speak with either of us.

 More About Recorded Statements